-European bounty at stake, focus on Fletcher & MacLean
+European bounty at stake for Hearts and Aberdeen

 Game of the weekend - Hearts v Aberdeen

-St Johnstone's trip to Rugby Park is a huge game, but given the significance of finishing third, it has to be the battle between two of Scotland's biggest clubs at Saturday lunchtime that headlines the weekend.
+St Johnstone's trip to Rugby Park is a huge game, but given the significance of finishing third, it has to be the battle between two of Scotland's biggest clubs on Saturday lunchtime that headlines the weekend.

 If Celtic win the Scottish Cup, third will once again guarantee European group-stage football and a bounty of at least £4m.